 This course covers basic statistical techniques in a managerial setting, and features case studies and conceptual exercises.
 Statistical topics include effective use of numerical and graphical summaries, estimation and confidence intervals, hypothesis testing and regression.
 More advanced topics such as data mining, the Bayesian paradigm and principles of model building, may be encounteredduring projects.

-Note: GR521D is reserved for ELMBA and MSMBA students.
+Note: GR521D is reserved for ELMBA/ Full Time MBA and MSMBA students.
 GR521P is reserved for PMBA, MS and Certificate students for whom it is required.

 GR 522 Economic Environment of the Firm (3 credits)

 <p>Restricted to PMBA, EMBA, ELMBA, MSMBA, MSA, MSBA, and MSF.
 May not be used as an elective</p>

 This course examines managerial decision-making from an economic standpoint.
 The first half (microeconomics) explores how prices, wages and profits are determined in market economies; the advantages and disadvantages of unfettered competition; and the impact of government intervention on market outcomes.
 The second half (macroeconomics) investigates the factors influencing gross domestic product, interest rates, unemployment, inflation and growth; the causes of the business cycle; the role of the federal government and the Federal Reserve in stabilizing the economy; the impact of technology on productivity and growth; and the influence of international trade and finance on economic activity.